Introduction

 Environment and lifestyle habits

 Daily activities, such as working on a screen near a window or cycling to work, significantly affect light exposure.
-These situations require suitable protection to counter the harmful effects of invisible and visible light , highlighting the importance of a diversified sun protection strategy.
+These situations require appropriate protection to counter the harmful effects of invisible and visible light , highlighting the importance of a diversified sun protection strategy.

 Bibliography